twonth/winning-at-windows/README.md

 * Edge (Chromium) extensions:
   * [Stylus](https://github.com/openstyles/stylus): Browser extension that can customize the appearance of websites via injected CSS, with a [large database of prebuilt scripts](https://userstyles.world/).
 (One can also use [scripts for the competing, sketchier extension Stylish](https://userstyles.org).)
 I use this to force dark mode on Duolingo and Google Calendar.
   * [Wikiwand](https://www.wikiwand.com/): Modernizes the Wikipedia UI; customizable.
   * [Tampermonkey](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd): More userscript goodness.
-I use [this script](https://greasyfork.org/en/scripts/390566-pwa-dark-titlebar) to force dark titlebarss on PWAs but [all things are possible](https://greasyfork.org/en) for those who believe.
+I use [this script](https://greasyfork.org/en/scripts/390566-pwa-dark-titlebar) to force dark titlebars on PWAs but [all things are possible](https://greasyfork.org/en) for those who believe.
   * [Bonjour startpage](https://bonjourr.fr/): Minimalist startpage: no more, no less.
 Puts you in that "I'm ready to take on the day with webbrowsing" mood.

 ## System maintenance and optimization